wesleyhuang23/fanflix/README.md

 # Carousel
 ![alt tag](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/slider.png?raw=true)
 ![alt tag](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/watchlist-home.png)
 Using an ng-repeat to display films that are coming soon or now playing in theaters.
-When hovered over the poster will scale up and display a summary of the movie on top of the poster.
+When hovered over the poster will scale up and display a summary of the movie on top of the poster dimming the background so the text can be read.
 When the user creates their own watchlist of movies it will appear as the first carosel.
 So when they login they will be greeted by the movie that they need to watch.
+When the user logs out the watchlist carousel disapears.

 # Search for Movies, People or Theaters
 ![](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/search.png?raw=true) ![](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/people-search.png?raw=true) ![](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/theater-search.png?raw=true)